Tim Smith (Cardiacs): Illness

+Knifeworld's 2014 album The Unravelling was Kavus Torabi's love letter to Smith, and an attempt to come to terms with Smith's situation.

 In July 2016, a special one-day concert took place in Preston, called The Whole World Window with all the funds going towards helping Smith get better.
 A cassette and CD album of the same name were also released via Hyena Inc containing performances by the same bands.

 In January 2018 an appeal was launched on the crowdfunding website JustGiving with the aim of raising £40,000 to fund Smith's ongoing care.
 The target amount was exceeded in the first day and a new target of £100,000 was set to provide for a year's care.

 On 25 October 2018, Smith received the honorary degree of Doctor of Music from the Royal Conservatoire of Scotland.
 His brother Jim accepted the honour on his behalf.
 Notable musicians including JG Thirwell, Craig Fortnam, Mike Vennart, Shane Embury, and Cardiacs' own Kavus Torabi paid tribute following this event.

 Further fundraising events were held in 2018 and 2019, featuring live music from Cardiacs members and related bands, film screenings and interviews, with Tim Smith sporadically in attendance.

 During his illness, Tim nevertheless was able to supervise production and recording of some of his unfinished musical projects.
 He made several interviews during this period, and gave messages to fans.
 The 2020 remaster of A Little Man and a House and the Whole World Window, released in 2023, was Tim Smith's last task before his death.

 Death

 Smith died on the evening of 21 July 2020 at the age of 59, following another heart attack.
 His death was announced by his brother and bandmate Jim Smith and bandmate Kavus Torabi.
-A raft of luminaries paid tribute: Mike Patton sent "tons of love" to Smith, noting that his musical ethos was conducted "independently and with no apologies", whilst Devin Townsend called him "one of the finest ever" and Napalm Death bassist Shane Embury, known for his fast, frantic playing, cited Cardiacs as causing him to write speedier riffs.
-Other bands and artists including the Magic Numbers, Calling All Astronauts, Chris Catalyst, Dutch Uncles, Porcupine Tree frontman Steven Wilson, Graham Coxon of Blur, Voivod guitarist Dan "Chewy" Mongrain, Pinback frontman Rob Crow, JG Thirlwell of Foetus, Oceansize frontman Mike Vennart, electronic musician Max Tundra, industrial metal band Pitchshifter, Silvery, writer and musician Rhodri Marsden, Ginger Wildheart, as well as television and radio personality Matthew Wright, also paid tribute on social media.
+Mike Patton sent "tons of love" to Smith, noting that his musical ethos was conducted "independently and with no apologies", whilst Devin Townsend called him "one of the finest ever".
+Napalm Death bassist Shane Embury, known for his fast, frantic playing, cited Cardiacs as causing him to write speedier riffs.
+Other tributes were paid by the Magic Numbers, Chris Catalyst, Dutch Uncles, Steven Wilson, Graham Coxon, Daniel Mongrain, Rob Crow, JG Thirlwell, Mike Vennart, Max Tundra, Pitchshifter, Silvery, Rhodri Marsden, Ginger Wildheart, and Matthew Wright.